rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 covering how to use ROS 2 itself.
 If you are a Rerun user that is curious about ROS, please consult the [ROS 2 Documentation](https://docs.ros.org/en/humble/index.html) instead.

-All of the code for this guide can be found on Github in [rerun/examples/python/ros](https://github.com/rerun-io/rerun/blob/main/examples/python/ros/).
+All of the code for this guide can be found on GitHub in [rerun/examples/python/ros](https://github.com/rerun-io/rerun/blob/main/examples/python/ros/).

 ![Rerun 3D view of ROS 2 turtlebot3 navigation demo](https://static.rerun.io/e51d3e26478661d11b339de5fdfed4f95d07c53c_ros1_preview.png)